ooples/pine_script_docs/source/Debugging.rst

 ------------

 TradingView's close integration between the Pine Editor and charts allows for efficient and interactive debugging of Pine code.
-Once a Pine programmer understands the most appropriate technique to debug each type of situation, he will be able to debug quickly and thoroughly.
+Once a Pine programmer understands the most appropriate technique to use in each situation, he will be able to debug scripts quickly and thoroughly.
 This page demonstrates the most useful techniques to debug Pine code.

 If you are not yet familiar with Pine's execution model, it is important that you read the :doc:`/language/Execution_model` page of this User Manual